• 1456 words

 - Yet again, don’t keyword stuff

-Avoid labeling “how they are” (dimensions, editing programs used, etc.) and “when they are” (dates).
+Always avoid labeling “how they are” (dimensions, editing programs used, etc.) and also avoid “when they are” (dates).

 Bad: “SEO4529DHH_PHOTOSHOP.jpg” or “SEOForBeginnersInfographic:1920x1080px.jpg”

-Adding the photos’ dimensions into the file name or not including hyphens do not help with SEO.
-Ensure that any image file you’re uploading to your website are logically named, making sense to both search engines and users.
+Ensure that any image files uploaded to your website or CDN are logically named, making sense to both search engines and users.

 Meta data such as alt tags (alt text) and title tags in images help with SEO and accessibility.
-In adding alt text to images, search engines are able to have more context as to what this image is, in relation to the rest of the content.
+In adding alt text to images, search engines are able to have more context as to what this image is in relation to the rest of the content and it provides text to be included in image search results.

-One case: a broken image.
+- 1st case: a broken image.
 If the page that is trying to display an image cannot for some reason, it will display the alt text in place of it.
+This is relevant to email marketing and template development, as well.

 *Bonus tip: Use the title attribute to add even more SEO value and when hovering over the image, it will display this attribute.